 3. work with producers and farmers to ensure they earn a fair price for their product, can help their communities and protect their environment

 4. and something in conservation too…

 It’s an approach that’s paid off.
 After finishing Burnside High School he enrolled in a Bachelor of Science at University of Canterbury and went on to earn a PhD in environmental science.
 “I ended up doing environmental science because that’s what I was interested in, and that’s mostly how my career has developed too – ultimately, I decided to follow my interests towards environmental consulting.”
-Gareth now leads a world class team of engineers, scientists and planners at Jacobs – one of the world’s largest construction and engineering companies.
+Gareth now leads an internationally recognised team of engineers, scientists and planners at Jacobs – one of the world’s largest construction and engineering companies.